 Dream Hammock is a backpacking hammock maker that provides a wide range of customization options for all of the hammock models they sell, ranging from 4-season hammocks to minimalist, ultralight, and net-less models.
 If you want custom colors and stitching, underquilt hooks, a special fabric, a different suspension or dozens of other options, these are the guys that experienced hammockers get their gear from.
 Dream Hammock also provides fantastic customer service and can answer any questions you have about the gear they sell, especially as you spec your hammock.

 The Dream Hammock Thunderbird is a 4 season hammock, that I purchased for use in early spring and late fall when nighttime temperatures dip into the 20’s and 30’s at night.
 For me, having a solid overcover and underquilt quilt guides were the key features.
-Dual zippers, so you can enter and exit the hammock on other side area also a nice feature missing from many other backpacking hammocks.
+Dual zippers, so you can enter and exit the hammock on either side is also a nice feature missing from many other backpacking hammocks.
 I also opted for a double layer bottom because I like the option of using foam pads for bottom insulation as well.

 Here are the complete specs of the Dream Hammock Thunderbird Hammock I had built: